SQL Memos: Order, Joins, Logical Operators

 Image showing order of querying and execution

-It also helped me understand why I can’t use aliases in WHERE or HAVING, like here:
+It also helped me understand why I can’t use aliases I give in SELECT — in WHERE or HAVING, like here:

 SELECT name,